SnoopJ/playground/python/pylint_/long_if_suite_checker/README.md

-This is an example of a [custom pylint checker](https://pylint.pycqa.org/en/latest/development_guide/how_tos/custom_checkers.html) designed to issue a warning for long `if/elif/else` clauses.
+This is an example of a [custom pylint checker](https://pylint.pycqa.org/en/latest/development_guide/how_tos/custom_checkers.html) designed to issue a warning for long `if/elif/else` suites.
 The target use-case here is using the linter to identify candidates for refactoring, like:

 ```python